How can remote monitoring of cell cultures improve safety and efficiency?

-Handling pathogenic microorganisms like SARS-CoV-2, Ebola, or Mycobacterium tuberculosis has to be done in high containment laboratories.
-Working in BSL-3 or BSL-4 (biosafety level 3 or 4) laboratories, procedures which are usually simple in your average lab become more time consuming and demanding, because researchers have to dress up (or overdress) in a specific way, follow a long list of rules.
+Handling pathogenic microorganisms, such as SARS-CoV-2, Ebola, or Mycobacterium tuberculosis has to be done in high containment laboratories.
+Working in BSL-3 or BSL-4 (biosafety level 3 or 4) laboratories, procedures that are usually simple in your average lab become more time-consuming and demanding because researchers have to dress up (or overdress) in a specific way and follow a long list of rules.

-The work carried out in these labs is vital for the understanding of highly pathogenic viruses or bacteria, so making the process more efficient and user friendly should be one of a lab manager or PI’s main priorities.
+The work carried out in these labs is vital for the understanding of highly pathogenic viruses and bacteria, so making the process more efficient and user-friendly should be one of a lab manager or PI’s main priorities.

 Attention to researchers working on COVID-19:

 We are currently donating remote monitoring devices for BSL-3/4 laboratories working to combat COVID-19.

 The challenges of working in a BSL-3/4 laboratory

 The work that takes place in BSL-3 and BSL-4 labs is vital but potentially dangerous, hence the high containment environment.
 The rationale behind this approach is that increased containment protects the user and the community from possible exposure to the pathogen.
 In short, protecting the team involved and the wider world.